-There are frequent “movie nights” here, but if you visit the site during the day you can use this Hollywood Forever grave sites map to learn about the famous people who have chosen this location as their final resting place.
+There are frequent “movie nights” here, but if you visit the site during the day you can use this Curbed article to learn about some of the famous people who have chosen this location as their final resting place.

 And, of course, you can’t go to Hollywood without checking out the famous stars along the Hollywood Walk of Fame, and this LA Times article provides information about the stars’ locations as well as biographies of their recipients.